AdobeDocs/uix/src/pages/guides/index.md

 * [Set Up Local Environment](local-environment).
 Prepare your local environment for UI extension development.
 * [Code Generation Plugin](code-generation).
 Learn how to generate base structure of UI Extension.
 * [UI Extension Publication and Management](publication).
 Know how to bring your extension to users and manage it.
+* [Troubleshooting the most common issues](common-issues).
+Discover troubleshooting guide for some of the most common issues.